nvm-sh/nvm/README.markdown

 ### Manual install

 For manual install create a folder somewhere in your filesystem with the `nvm.sh` file inside it.
-I put mine in a folder called `nvm`.
+I put mine in `~/.nvm`.

 Or if you have `git` installed, then just clone it, and check out the latest version: